neerajakasu/healthscreen-ai/README.md

 ---

+## API key

+This app uses the **Google Gemini free tier** — 1,500 requests/day at no cost.

+Each user provides their own API key via the in-app input.
+Keys are stored only in the user's own browser (`localStorage`) and are never sent anywhere except directly to Google's API.

+Get a free key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).

+---

 ## Medical disclaimer

 This tool provides general health information based on common clinical guidelines.
 It is **not** a substitute for professional medical advice.
 Always consult your doctor before making health decisions.